-- Greek Yogurt: Or called Labneh, is a filtered yogurt to make a thicker texture.
+- Greek Yogurt: Or called Labneh, is a filtered yogurt to make a thicker texture that is perfect for various tasty Greek desserts.
 Compared to original yogurt, Greek yogurt is sourer.
 It also has higher protein, sodium, and carbohydrates than regular ones.

 - Icelandic Yogurt: This is another common choice in yogurt.
 However, compared to the Greek type, Icelandic yogurt is less sour.
 And as the name suggests, this one originated from Iceland.

 - Swiss Yogurt: Or called stirred yogurt because it has to be stirred to have a thick texture.
 Swiss yogurt is often added with fruits or flavors to make it yummier.
 You can consume it in drinks or desserts.